aphistic/zamara/README.md

 * Teams are not parsed yet.
 * Winning players don't seem to be parsed correctly.
 It could be the replay I'm testing with at the moment.
 * Big-Endian systems are not working correctly.
+* The library has currently only been tested with older replay files.
+It needs to be tested with newer replays.

 Contact
 -------